brunns/github-actions-status-mac-menu-bar-spike/README.md

 # GitHub Actions Status Mac Menu Bar Spike

-Spike for a Mac menu bar app to display [GitHub actions](https://pinboard.in/u:brunns/t:github-actions) run status.
+Spike for a Mac menu bar app to display [GitHub actions](https://pinboard.in/u:brunns/t:github-actions) run statuses.
+Stati?
+Whatever.

 This is **very** much spike code - no tests, hard-coding everywhere, and the structure is all wrong.
 Kinda works, though.

 ![image](docs/images/screenshot.png)

+Thanks to [Freja Brunning](https://twitter.com/freja_brunning) for the icon.

 ## Optional tools